Skip to main content

 The capacity of an enterprise system to be modular is an important factor in choosing the best ERP for your business.
 Out-of-the-box features may have to be complimented or adjusted as circumstances change or to meet individual criteria.
 As both Acumatica and Microsoft Dynamics GP are sold through partner channels, your business will rely on value-added resellers (VARs) to customize your solution.

 Another downside of GP being an aging legacy system is that the programing language it is written is outdated and proprietary to the point where it is considerably more difficult to update.
 Customizations to Dynamics GP will inherently be more expensive as a result.
-It will also have a harder time working with third party software that uses a different development language and this will further add to the final price of modifying the system.
+It will also have a harder time working with third-party software – as well as even with some modern Microsoft apps – that uses a different development language and this will further add to the final price of modifying the system.

 4. Integration

 Besides customization, external applications may be required to extend your ERP into other areas of functionality that fit your business model.
-Software integrations allow enterprise solutions to be better positioned for specific proficiencies such as accounts payable automation or electronic data interchange (EDI).
+Software integrations allow enterprise solutions to be better positioned for specific proficiencies such as accounts payable automation, payroll, or for particular functions like Excel reporting.
 These add-ons deliver value by enabling you to mitigate time costs and other pain points through a centralized ERP system.

 One of the biggest selling points of Dynamics ERP products is an easier integration with Microsoft Office applications.
 The ubiquity of Excel, Word, PowerPoint, etc. in multiple workspaces creates an image of a virtual stack that can be capitalized on; however, several competing systems already allow the incorporation of these programs, including Acumatica – Microsoft has even developed their own integrations for the cloud ERP solution.
 Given that Dynamics GP requires additional licenses to even add certain internal products, Acumatica may provide an easier integration with Microsoft Office depending on the level of customization.